 Thank you to all first adopters of Element III!
 We’re glad so many of you are enjoying Element III as much as we are.
 While EL3 is temporarily sold out, we’ve been listening to all feedback to improve firmware features and overall quality (more coming in a separate post).

-Most notably, Firmware v2.2.0 allows customizing the Knob Button, and eliminates the need for a UAC1 Fallback cable when connecting to consoles.
+Most notably, Firmware v2.2.0 or newer allows customizing the Knob Button, and eliminates the need for a UAC1 Fallback cable when connecting to consoles.

 Please see How to Install an XMOS Firmware Update.
 Element IIIs shipping after March 25th will arrive with the latest firmware preinstalled!
 This includes all EL3s shipping to retailers.